pydantic/pydantic/docs/usage/dataclasses.md

-If you don't want to use pydantic's `BaseModel` you can instead get the same data validation on standard [dataclasses](https://docs.python.org/3/library/dataclasses.html) (introduced in python 3.7).
+If you don't want to use _pydantic_'s `BaseModel` you can instead get the same data validation on standard [dataclasses](https://docs.python.org/3/library/dataclasses.html) (introduced in python 3.7).

 Dataclasses work in python 3.6 using the [dataclasses backport package](https://github.com/ericvsmith/dataclasses).